dwojtasik/PyHook/README.rst

 Installation
 ============

-You can download selected binary files from `Releases <https://github.com/dwojtasik/pyhook/releases/latest>`_.
+You can download selected PyHook archives from `Releases <https://github.com/dwojtasik/pyhook/releases/latest>`_.

 1. Download and unpack zip catalog with PyHook executable, addon and pipelines.
 2. | Prepare Python local environment (read more in `Virtual environment <#virtual-environment>`_) and download pipelines files if needed.